DeltaIsaire/palmFD/README.md

 setwd("/home/delta/R_Projects/palm_FD")
 ```

 Then you can run any of the scripts with source().
-Keep in mind that each script requires the output of the previous script in the sequence, so for a first-time run you should execute the parent scripts.
+Keep in mind that each script requires the output of the previous script in the sequence, so for a first-time run you should probably execute the parent script.
 ```
 source(file = "00_run_all.R")
-source(file = "00_run_all_tests.R")
 ```

+Note that the total runtime of the scripts is considerable, in particular the null model procedures.
+Calculation of multi-dimensional functional diversity indices is computationally expensive, and the null models require it to be done thousands of times.
+It can take a few weeks on a dedicated server.